graphitemaster/discord-rogue/README.md

 `Math.floor` to keep things integer-discrete.
 For example, the rasterization techniques require numerical stability for calculating integer error otherwise they don't work.

+# Feature requests

+You may request features on the issue tracker but they may be closed if deemed too difficult or outside the scope of what this game is used for

 # License